Paella: Seafood and mixed paella

 On the Mediterranean coast, Valencian fishermen used seafood instead of meat and beans to make paella.
 In this recipe, the seafood is served in the shell.

-Later, Spaniards living outside of Valencia combined seafood with meat from land animals, and mixed paella was born.
+Spaniards living outside of Valencia combined seafood with meat from land animals to form mixed paella.
 This paella is sometimes called preparación barroca (baroque preparation) due to the variety of ingredients and its final presentation.